gallak/fusiondirectory-plugins-document/README.md

 All templates and associated ressources must be located in `/etc/fusiondirectory/document` folder.
-Apache user could access to this folder and the folder used for PDF generator An example of template is located in docs folder ![card template](/docs/examples/user_cardtemplate.tpl) The small template interpretor is used in the `class_pdfBuilder.inc` file.
+Apache user could access to this folder and the folder used for PDF generator An example of template is located in docs folder ![card template](/docs/examples/user_cardtemplate.tpl) The small template interpretor used is store in the `class_pdfBuilder.inc` file.
 It's use the fabulous fpdf plugin ( see : [FPDF](http://fpdf.org/) All X,Y coordonates are absolute from de upper left corner.

 #### Examples